daviddzhang/soar-reasoning-models/README.md

 ### Compiling

-Assuming Maven is properly installed (see link below if not) and you are in the correct working directory, to compile the project after it has been downloaded, run both `mvn compiler:compile` and `mvn compiler:testCompile`.
-Additionally, run `mvn resources:resources` to ensure the Soar agents are properly loaded.
+Assuming Maven is properly installed (see link below if not) and you are in the correct working directory, to compile the project after it has been downloaded, run the command `mvn compile`.

 ### Tests

+**Mac**

+To run the tests, simply use Maven's test lifecycle via the following command `mvn test`.

+**Windows**

-To run the test, use the Maven surefire plugin's `test` goal.
-In the command line, enter `mvn surefire:test@___` where the underline will either be `mac` for Mac or `windows` for Windows.
+To run the tests, use the Maven surefire plugin's `test` goal.
+In the command line, enter `mvn surefire:test@windows`.

 ### Running the Demos

 There are four demos in the project: three for each model, and one that combines all of them (to be referred to as the "main" demo).
+In the main demo, the Bayes Net has the [burglar alarm structure](https://i.stack.imgur.com/QTXrZ.gif), the KNN classifier determines whether a sport should be played or not based on weather features, and the Naive Bayes classifier determines the sign assigned to a square based on color and shape.

+The main demo asks for the number of training examples you want to provide.
+For the Bayes Net, random variables are sampled from preset probabilities.
+For the classifiers, examples are read in from CSV's.
+The models are trained in a random order, and at the end print their query results and contents to the console.

 #### Mac